-What kinds of disability benefits are available to children who are disabled?
-Only one of the Social Security disability programs addresses disability for children, and that is the Supplemental Security disability program, or SSI program as it is more commonly referred to.
+Only one of the Social Security Disability programs addresses disability for children, and that is the Supplemental Security disability program, or SSI program as it is more commonly referred to.

 How does a child qualify to receive SSI disability benefits?
 Remember Supplemental Security Income is a need-based program, so the parents of the disabled child must meet the income and resource limits established by the Social Security Administration.